MontrealCorpusTools/PolyglotDB/docs/source/case_study_sibilants.rst

 1. We specify the set of phones which represent vowels in the corpus in the ``vowel_set`` variable.
 We then automatically syllabify all words, in this case assuming that vowels and only vowels are syllabic in this language.

 2. We then specify the set of *word* labels used to represent silences in the corpus with the ``pause_labels`` variable.
-This allows us to split sound files into 'utternaces'--periods of speech surrounded by periods of silence of a predetermined minimum length (150 ms by default, but this can be changed by modifying the ``min_pause_length`` parameter to the ``encode_utterances()`` function).
+This allows us to split sound files into 'utterances'--periods of speech surrounded by periods of silence of a predetermined minimum length (150 ms by default, but this can be changed by modifying the ``min_pause_length`` parameter to the ``encode_utterances()`` function).

 3. Finally, we want to add basic biographical information about the speakers (e.g., gender, year of birth), which we have stored in the ``speaker_metadata.csv`` file.
 The values in the first column of this file must match the PolyglotDB speaker ID (the name of the folder containing that speaker's data); every other column is used to create new properties of speakers in the database (with the column name used as the property name).